 The hard plastic of the lid is also very break-proof (and dent-resistant) and will hold up to even the most enthusiastic kid treatment of the bottle.
 (In our experience at least!)

 This bottle has a higher price point, so it may be something to consider if you or the kids might misplace it.
 But we’ve been using the same two for three years and they’re as good as new.

 Buy it: 12-ounce Hydroflask Kids Water Bottle

 Best Stainless Steel Kids Water Bottle

 I like this second best as I’ve found it to be a little less durable than the Hydroflask, but it’s still a great option.
+It also usually fits into a cup holder of a car or carseat.
 It’s also half the price of the Hydroflask and comes in a range of super fun colors.